 Subscribe to the Newsletter

 The Great Salt Lake is the largest salt lake in the western hemisphere and the eighth largest in the world.
 Its ever-changing shores and multitude of islands offer a unique adventure.
-(The big pile of white stuff isn’t snow; it’s salt!)
+Take a few hours to launch a boat, float in the water, or walk the beaches.
+(That pile of white stuff isn’t snow; it’s salt!)

 When early explorers first caught sight of the expansive lake, they thought the Pacific Ocean was finally in view.
 Unfortunately for them, the ocean was another 700 or so miles down the trail.
 Fortunately for Utah, the lake provides a plethora of activities and our own weather system that contributes to the “Greatest Snow on Earth.”